-"CTE Participant" is defined as a 9-12 student that has enrolled in at least one CTE course during the school year and has a course outcome of Pass, Fail, or Incomplete.
+"CTE Participant" is defined as a Grade 9-12 student who completes not less than one course in a career and technical education program or program of study of an eligible recipient.
 Participants are counted by home school and the district of the home school needs to be in an EFE.